Static-Void-Academy/M0_C8/README.md

 ## Prompt
 You're a detective who's working on a series of criminal cases.
 You have a sneaking suspicion that a current case might be related to a cold case that happened 10 years ago.

-All of the information and clues have been boiled down to a list of key terms that summarize each crime scene.
-If both crime scenes have at least 3 elements in common, then you have enough evidence to re-open the cold case.
+Each crime has had all of its evidence and clues boiled down to a list of key terms.
+If both crimes have at least 3 elements in common, then you have enough evidence to re-open the cold case.
 If any crime scene has fewer than 3 pieces of evidence, then it's enough if all of their evidence matches.

 ### Requirements